kman4/AirbnbPredictions/README.md

 * On the holiday chart, it shows Christmas, New Years and long weekends have the highest impact on rates as people then do go on vacations with more days off from work.
 * With that being said, the weekly chart indicates the highest rates fall on Fri and Saturday.
 * Finally, it shows that the rates do change during different times of the year.
 Summer rates are predominantly higher because of better weather and having summer holidays from school.

+**Results**

+* The model predicted that there will be a slight upward trend starting from 2022.
+* The centrally located like Manhattan and Brooklyn will have one of the higher rates because it is close to the transit system, main attractions, and the business centers.
+However, the host should not just price their based on this.
+* Hosts should compare their neighbouring listings based on size instead of just taking the whole average because a hotel room vs a private room can have a huge price range.  * * Also offering different prices during holidays, summer, and long weekends can help the host make the most out of their Airbnb income.
+* Having more bathrooms and bedrooms will incrase the price.
+* Offering more amenities like a washer, heat and A/c provides only have a little impact to pricing.
+* Even though the probability is low, but events like the pandemic & 911 will have a major impact on the whole economy and the demand to travel will decrease.

 ## Team Members